How much is your car worth?

 Both the Mirai and the Malibu Hybrid have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights and rearview cameras.

 The Toyota Mirai weighs 709 pounds more than the Chevrolet Malibu Hybrid.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 Toyota’s powertrain warranty covers the Mirai 5 years and 40,000 miles longer than Chevrolet covers the Malibu Hybrid.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the Malibu Hybrid ends after only 5 years or 60,000 miles.

 The Mirai’s corrosion warranty is unlimited miles longer than the Malibu Hybrid’s (unlimited vs. 100,000 miles).

 Toyota pays for scheduled maintenance on the Mirai for 3 years and 35000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Chevrolet only pays for the first scheduled maintenance visit on the Malibu Hybrid.